-Router Vulnerability Check
+What is the Router Vulnerability Check tool?

-Router Setup and Open Ports Explained
+Router Setup and Open Ports

 Secure ports are either opened manually by the owner of the network or by inbuilt protocols, such as UPnP and NAT-PMP.
-These protocols are designed to save users the effort of having to manually open ports – they give permission to the devices within the network to open ports on their own.
+These protocols are designed to save users the effort of having to manually open ports; they give permission to the devices within the network to open ports on their own.

-How Does the Router Vulnerability Check Work?
+How does the Router Vulnerability Check work?

 The Router Vulnerability Check is made up of two parts:

-How To Perform a Manual Router Vulnerability Check
+Manual Router Vulnerability Check

 - Details about your router